Kernel Estimates as General Concept for the Measuring of Pedestrian Density: Experimental Data-Driven Study

 \section{Experimental Data-Driven Study}

-The following parametric study is based on the egress experiment organized in the study hall of FNSPE, CTU in Prague in 2014, for details see \cite{bukavcek2015experimental, bukavcek2016individual, bukavcek2018microscopic}.
-Pedestrians (undergraduate students wearing recognition caps) randomly entered the room by one of three entrances, walked to the opposite wall and left the room by one exit.
-By controlling input flow, different conditions from free flow to congestion in the exit area were achieved.
-In total, our sample is made up of 2000 paths through 10 experimental rounds captured using 48 frames per seconds.
+The following parametric study is based on the egress experiment organized in the study hall of FNSPE, CTU in Prague in 2014, as detailed in \cite{bukavcek2015experimental, bukavcek2016individual, bukavcek2018microscopic}.
+Pedestrians (undergraduate students wearing recognition caps) entered the room through one of three entrances, walked to the opposite wall, and left the room through one exit.
+They were instructed to enter the room when the green signal was given and to leave the room as quickly as possible without running or engaging in any physical contact (to prevent any injuries).

+The observed room was equipped with three cameras: one above the center of the room, one at the entrance, and one at the exit.
+A snapshot from the experiment is presented in Figure~\ref{fig:snapshot}.
+The sample consists of 2000 paths from $10$ experimental rounds, captured using $48$ frames per second, i.e., $(t_i - t_{i-1})^{-1}$ from (\ref{eq:def_roughness}) as the frame rate is equal to $48$ s$^{-1}$.
+Each participant was equipped with a hat with a unique binary code enabling automated recognition, as shown in Figure~\ref{fig:setting}.

+The red signal randomly generated from geometric distribution alternated with $0.1$ s green signal, allowing one person to enter.
+By randomized input flow control, different conditions from free flow to congestion in the exit area were achieved.
+Free flow was observed at the beginning of each round, as the room was always empty, and throughout the whole two rounds with a low inflow rate.
+On the other hand, during several rounds, the density exceeded $2$ ped/m$^2$ with local peaks over $4$ ped/m$^2$.
+In summary, we have in use two rounds of free flow, two rounds of a transition phase, three rounds of a stable cluster, and three rounds of congestion.

+Considering the observed configurations, the data sample is sufficient for a general study.
+More general experimental designs, such as a junction, counterflow, or infrastructure with obstacles, would result in different values of density.
+However, they cannot break the presented concept itself.
+The evaluated density (independent of pedestrian motivation and even their velocities) depends only on the pedestrian locations produced by any design.